Mahmoud0Samy/Coronavirus-COVID-19-Data-Exploration/README.md

 The `Query.sql` file contains SQL queries that explore various aspects of COVID-19 data in and outside of Egypt.
 Feel free to run the file and modify it to suit your specific analysis requirements.
+Visualization will be in the same order.
+There are more queries in the `Query.sql` please take a look.

 Let's go through the most important of the SQL queries to understand their purpose: